gi-dellav/WeightedUTTT/README.md

 # WeightedUTTT
-A weight-based eval solver for Ultimate Tic-Tac-Toe
+A weight-based eval function, solver and engine for Ultimate Tic-Tac-Toe.

+Read my [article](https://rocketup.pages.dev/posts/beating_uttt/) for more information on this project.